PaulHwang06/Swifter/README.md

 # Swifter
-Analyze your 100m dash or running posture
+Sorry but I can't upload the other necessary files to run the code, but you can see it Analyze your 100m dash or running posture
 To run the code you also need to get the yolov3.weights file and other files for the skeleton